-The Community Foundation for Ireland is ambitious for our country.
+The Community Foundation for Ireland is ambitious for our country and its people.
 We want to support the most innovative and effective community groups and charities.
 To do so, we hope that more and more people will support of The Community Foundation for Ireland to make this possible.
 Sustainable solutions to society’s challenges often need independent funding to really make things happen.
 After your loved ones are taken care of, a gift in your will could help us to achieve that ambition.

-There is a saying that the best time to plant a tree is twenty years ago.
+There is a saying that “the best time to plant a tree is twenty years ago.
+The second best time is now.”
 In leaving a legacy you are planting the trees that will give shelter to the next generation.

 Investing in Ireland

-Sean Mac Grainne, Legacy fund holder at The Community Foundation for Ireland
+Sean Mac Grainne, Legacy Pledger at The Community Foundation for Ireland

 Leave a perpetual gift